GmbH in Germany: requirements, process, benefits & costs 2025

 To set up a GmbH, you require:

-• Valid ID (passport or identity card) of the founders
+• a valid ID (passport or identity card) of the founders

-• All shareholders must attend or be represented at the notarisation
+• all shareholders’ presence or representation at the notarisation

-• Any permits or licenses relevant to the business activity
+• applicable permits or licenses relevant to the business activity

 Best Business Account 2025